dribnet/purvs/README.md

-## PS2 MDDN 242 2019 - draw letters
+## PS2 MDDN 242 2019 - Sketch

-I've started drawing my letters in alphabet.html.
-So far I've drawn A - J and default.
-All the letters are a mix of upper and lower case just to create appeal to a young demographic.
+I've picked an idea to develop for my final.
+Each letter will be drawn using a number of hexagons (6 - 10?).
+I'm thinking some letters will be uppercase and some lowercase.

+I made a function that draws a hexagon.
+When called, the function that draws the hexagon draws it at a specified x position and y position on the canvas which will be my parameters.
+For my sketch, I just called the function and manually typed in coordinates for each of the hexagons.
+I will use the correct number of parameters in my alphabet/interaction/exhibition.

-The eighteen parameters per letter:
+The two parameters per letter:
-  * `hex1_xPos` : x position of the hexagon on the canvas
+  * `hex1_xPos` : x position of hexagon# on the canvas
-  * `hex1_yPos` : y position of the hexagon on the canvas
+  * `hex1_yPos` : y position of hexagon# on the canvas
-  * `hex2_xPos` : x position of the hexagon on the canvas
-  * `hex2_yPos` : y position of the hexagon on the canvas
-  * `hex3_xPos` : x position of the hexagon on the canvas
-  * `hex3_yPos` : y position of the hexagon on the canvas
-  * `hex4_xPos` : x position of the hexagon on the canvas
-  * `hex4_yPos` : y position of the hexagon on the canvas
-  * `hex5_xPos` : x position of the hexagon on the canvas
-  * `hex5_yPos` : y position of the hexagon on the canvas
-  * `hex6_xPos` : x position of the hexagon on the canvas
-  * `hex6_yPos` : y position of the hexagon on the canvas
-  * `hex7_xPos` : x position of the hexagon on the canvas
-  * `hex7_yPos` : y position of the hexagon on the canvas
-  * `hex8_xPos` : x position of the hexagon on the canvas
-  * `hex8_yPos` : y position of the hexagon on the canvas
-  * `hex9_xPos` : x position of the hexagon on the canvas
-  * `hex9_yPos` : y position of the hexagon on the canvas